xcp-ng/xcp-ng-org/docs/install.md

 ## iPXE over HTTP install

-This guide is for UEFI boot, using iPXE over an HTTP server to server files needed for installation.
+This guide is for UEFI boot, using iPXE over an HTTP server to serve files needed for installation.

 ### Requirements